Model United Nations

 MUN is a hugely varied and enjoyable activity, and attending an MUN Conference gives Delegates first-hand experience of many coveted learning situations.
 MUN combines first line research, summarising of information, succinct writing of Resolutions, negotiation, debate, political and background knowledge of country-based and world affairs, confidence building, public speaking, social and diplomatic skills, empathising with others' viewpoint and defending of the Delegate's own.
 Being a Conference Delegate is a chance to meet new people, to voice closely-held opinions and hear those of others and to extend personal knowledge of the unfair nesses of today's world and seek a negotiated solution to them.
 A lot of serious preparation is needed, but that commitment rewards the enthusiastic MUNer with a great sense of satisfaction: of investigating world issues from another, often very different angle; of finding out 'what is really important to me' in today's world; and most important of all, of helping you to see why other people are different from you – but not wrong.

 This year pupils from years 10-14 took part in two Model United Nations Conferences.
 This year we were glad to welcome many new pupils to MUN and were glad to expand the society throughout more year groups in Friends'.

-On the 23rd March, 12 pupils travelled to Edinburgh to represent Colombia in the annual George Watsons' College Model United Nations Conference.
+On the 10th-12th March, 12 pupils travelled to Edinburgh to represent North Korea in the annual George Watsons' College Model United Nations Conference.
 This is a huge international conference with over 600 pupils competing from a range of international schools, such as Florida and Iran.